 Self- control and inspiring self- belief are some of the most valuable skill /habits– proven scientifically to predict character, incomes, and happiness.
 Research done at Strathmore University Business School led by Dr. Raul Figueroa and Tim Kipchumba (unpublished) reveals that those young men who participated in Violence in 2007 general elections had a very weak relationship between their effort and the things they desired.
 We want Mentorthon through all our interventions to increase this belief.

-Mentorthon is pleased to be appointed SDG Ambassador by ActionAid Kenya in 2018.
+Mentorthon is 2018 SDG Ambassador by ActionAid Kenya in 2018.

 For more information and partnerships opportunities, please contact us on: